helping dogs and cats live better through alternative medicine

 Acupuncture for Pets

 Acupuncture is the stimulation of specific points throughout the body to cause a response in distant areas.
-This can be done through simple pressure applied to the point (acupressure), placing very thin needles in the point (acupuncture), placing small amounts of liquid at the point (aquapuncture) and even stimulation of the point through laser or electricity (electroacupuncture).
+This can be done through simple pressure applied to the point (acupressure), placing very thin needles in the point (acupuncture), placing small amounts of liquid at the point (aquapuncture), and even stimulation of the point through laser or electricity (electroacupuncture).
+Our Canton veterinarian is skilled at helping pets through acupuncture treatments.

 Acupuncture is just one component of traditional Chinese medicine.